bscout9956/basicsr-dataset-creator/README.md

       - SSH is great for remote management of model training.
 Just make sure to use (RSA or better) keyrings and not passwords ;)
     2. You can find additional scripts in the extras folder, they have been used by me for some of the models I've trained.
       - I guarantee nothing about them working and the code is terrible.
+    3. DinJerr's fork allows the usage of NVIDIA's AMP. https://developer.nvidia.com/automatic-mixed-precision
+      - This currently requires the usage of PyTorch Preview and CUDA 10.2
+      - It can speed up the process by quite a lot and also help reduce VRAM usage.
+Also, you will probably need a Turing GPU to see benefits.
+        - GTX 1600 series are compatible.

 ## Thanks...
   - To everyone in the Game-Upscale Discord Server which have instigated a great interest in me training my own models and writing this solution.